galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md

 {: .hands_on}

-❗❗ Now that you have done the steps specific to a multispecies dataset, you will be redirected to the reference tutorial on regionalGAM.
+❗❗ Now that you have done the steps dedicated to a multispecies dataset, you will be redirected to the reference tutorial on regionalGAM.
 In order to go further on regionalGAM analysis, start the tutorial from the second step.
 To do so, you can click here:
 [Step 2 - Displaying the occurrence of a chosen species through the years of the reference tutorial on RegionalGAM](Reference_tutorial.md#displayingtheoccurrenceofthespecies).

 # Step 3:  <a name="variousoccurrencesonasinglechartexplanations"></a>Creating a chart showing more than one occurrence